wavemaker/docs/website/blog/2020-07-03-Another-update-to-theme-builder.md

 author: Lovin Ahmed
 ---

-Here is another update on the theme builder tool.
-After the first release of theme builder, we thought of adding few more features and enhancements to enable the end users to create great themes without worrying much about the fit and finish of the applications.
+Here is another update on the [Theme builder](https://apps.wavemakeronline.com/Theme_Builder/#/Dashboard) app.
+After the first release of theme builder, we thought of adding few more features and enhancements to enable the end users to create great themes to get their web, mobile applications looking well finished.

 <!-- truncate -->